 I’ve written previously about ‘Everything you wanted to know about baking bread‘ and it occurred to me today that it’s a little more process driven than ingredient focused.
-My journey making bread began because my daughter’s allergies precluded me buying bread (unless I wanted to pay $10 a loaf!).
-For a long time, I was making all our bread by hand which I found restrictive and time consuming (combined with the level of special needs care she required).
+My journey making bread began with making all our bread by hand which I found restrictive and time consuming.
 I later moved, very happily so, to a Panasonic Bread Maker.
 That allowed me a little more time to experiment with ingredients and research.

 I gave serious contemplation to buying a sourdough starter (sourdough is much easier to digest than commercial bread) but my daughter doesn’t like the tangy taste.
 I researched ways to make the bread I was feeding my daughter more nutritious.
 I also made myself more aware of the chemistry involved and how different ingredients impact hydration ratios and rising.

 Supermarket bread is essentially refined white flour (so basic starch) with a token amount of other ingredients potentially added; Julian Lee wrote an excellent article in 2018 revealing commercial bread-making processes in New Zealand.
 At home, you can start with high grade (or strong) white flour but add extra nutrition into the mix.

 If you can afford to buy stone-ground whole wheat flour then you can make some pretty fine bread.
 If you’re shopping at the supermarket then it’s sufficient to be aware that the wheat kernel is made up of bran (fiber), the germ (protein and nutrition), and the endosperm (a starchy tissue).
 You can probably guess which part white flour is made from!